FustrateArchive/smCore-Template-Engine/docs/04 - Filters.md

 Formatting is very easy to use.
 In order to add a filter to an existing reference, add `|filter_name($param, 'eters')` at the end of the reference.
-Multiple filters can be added to a single reference.
+Multiple filters can be added to a single reference, and are evaluated from left to right.

 In most cases, expressions with filters might look like the following: